Common Problems in High School Writing

-- Stress Reading: Good readers are good writers.
+- Emphasize reading; good readers are good writers.
 If your child doesn’t read published essays, newspaper editorials, or other nonfiction, they won’t know what good essay writing sounds like.
 Of course, all reading will boost writing and vocabulary skills.

 - Don’t rush writing.
 Make sure your student has a quiet place to write and help them gauge how long it will take to complete a writing assignment.
 Writing usually takes longer than we think.
 If the assignment is rushed, students may feel they can’t write, when they really just needed more time to revise.

 - Get extra help.
 Recognize when extra help is needed.
 Ask if your school has any extracurricular programs that target writing.
-Consider tutoring programs and test prep books.
+Consider online writing tutor programs and test prep books.
 Most importantly, don’t ignore writing problems—working with teachers and utilizing available resources can make a difference.